At first, open-angle glaucoma has no symptoms. It causes no pain. Vision stays normal. Glaucoma can develop in one or both eyes.

 If you are over the age of 40 and if you have a family history of glaucoma, you should have a complete eye exam with an eye doctor every one to two years.
 If you have health problems such as diabetes or a family history of glaucoma or are at risk for other eye diseases, you may need to visit your eye doctor more frequently.

 At Island Hospital, our eye specialists are dedicated to to providing friendly, professional care for your eyes, from comprehensive eye exams to delicate surgery in a friendly, empathic, and professional atmosphere.
-We use state-of-the-art equipment and techniques to give you the best results.
+We use exceptionally modern equipment and techniques to give you the better option results.
 In addition to routine eye examinations, we provide top-quality service to treat a range of eye problems including cataracts, glaucoma, dry eye, macular degeneration, diabetic retinopathy, corneal disease and crossed eyes.
 We also offer LASIK eye surgery.
 We take pride in helping our patients to restore their sight, guard their vision, and minimize any loss of vision.

 Prehypertension is a warning sign – a yellow light in the traffic lights of cardiovascular disease.
 It means that you will probably develop high blood pressure in the future.
 Hence, it is a precursor of complications that come with hypertension such as increased risk of heart attack, stroke, coronary heart disease, heart failure, and kidney failure.
 If you are overweight, lead a sedentary lifestyle, you smoke, drink excessive alcohol, eat food with high salt content, and have a family history of hypertension; you are most likely at risk of prehypertension.
 Prehypertension usually poses no symptoms and is diagnosed at a doctor’s clinic or pharmacy when your blood pressure is taken during a regular health screening.